Approximate Bregman proximal gradient algorithm with variable metric Armijo--Wolfe line search: Abstract

 \section{Abstract}

 {We propose a variant of the approximate Bregman proximal gradient (ABPG) algorithm for minimizing the sum of a smooth nonconvex function and a nonsmooth convex function.
-Although ABPG is known to converge globally to a stationary point even when the smooth part of the objective function lacks globally Lipschitz continuous gradients, and its iterates can often be expressed in closed form, ABPG relies on an Armijo line search to guarantee global convergence.
-Such reliance can slow down performance in practice.
-To overcome this limitation, we propose the ABPG with a variable metric Armijo--Wolfe line search.
-Under the variable metric Armijo--Wolfe condition, we establish the global subsequential convergence of our algorithm.
-Moreover, assuming the Kurdyka--\L{}ojasiewicz property, we also establish that our algorithm globally converges to a stationary point.
-Numerical experiments on $\ell_p$ regularized least squares problems and nonnegative linear inverse problems demonstrate that our algorithm outperforms existing algorithms. }
+ABPG is known to converge globally to a stationary point even when the smooth part of the objective function does not have a globally Lipschitz continuous gradient, and its iterates can often be expressed in closed form.
+However, ABPG relies on an Armijo line search to guarantee global convergence, which can slow down its practical performance.
+To address this issue, we propose a variant of ABPG with a variable metric Armijo--Wolfe line search.
+Under the variable metric Armijo--Wolfe condition, we establish global subsequential convergence of the algorithm.
+Moreover, assuming the Kurdyka--\L{}ojasiewicz property, we also prove that the algorithm globally converges to a stationary point.
+Numerical experiments on $\ell_p$-regularized least squares problems and nonnegative linear inverse problems demonstrate that the proposed algorithm outperforms existing algorithms.}

-\keywords{Composite nonconvex nonsmooth optimization, Bregman proximal gradient algorithms, Kurdyka--\L ojasiewicz property, Bregman divergence}
+\keywords{Composite nonconvex nonsmooth optimization, Bregman proximal gradient algorithms, Kurdyka--\L{}ojasiewicz property, Bregman divergence}